News & Trending Travel News

 If you’re put off by the high cost of hotel rooms during your desired travel dates, try plugging in winter dates instead.
 The cost difference could be hundreds of dollars, depending on where you travel.

-Traveling during the “shoulder season” (spring or fall) can also give you reduced rates, and the crowds will likely be smaller.
+Traveling during the “shoulder season” (spring or fall) can also result in reduced rates and smaller crowds.

 Leave the beaten path